Generic Name: Methylphenidate Extended-Release Oral Suspension (meth il FEN i date)

 Brand Name: Quillivant XR

-- This medicine may be habit-forming.
-Use methylphenidate extended-release oral suspension as you were told by your doctor.
-Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of methylphenidate extended-release oral suspension may cause it to not work as well.
-Mood or behavior changes may also happen.
+- This medicine has a risk of abuse and misuse.
+Use methylphenidate extended-release oral suspension only as you were told by your doctor.
+Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.

 Uses of Methylphenidate Extended-Release Oral Suspension: